 Consider the filter network shown schematically in Figure 3.
-Networks like this are called $two-port\ networks$ because they have an input port and an output port.
+Networks like this are called two-port networks because they have an input port and an output port.
 Suppose that a sinusoidal signal of angular frequency ω and phasor V{in} is input to the filter.
-In the steady state the output is sinusoidal, also with angular frequency ω .
+(A "phasor" is a complex number that describes the amplitude and phase angle of a sinusoid.)
+In the steady state the output is sinusoidal, also with angular frequency ω , but possibly having a different amplitude and phase angle.
 The output phasor is V{out} .
-The effect of the two-port on signals of all frequencies is described by its $transfer\ function$, $H(\omega)$. $H(\omega)$ is defined as the ratio of the output phasor voltage to the input phasor voltage, as a function of frequency
+The effect of the two-port on signals of all frequencies is described by its transfer function, $H(\omega)$. $H(\omega)$ is defined as the ratio of the output phasor voltage to the input phasor voltage, as a function of frequency